Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Optimal quasi-isometry constants

-\begin{remark} By Lemma \ref{lem.RGforHDLF} and the invariance of hyperbolicity under quasi-isometry among roughly geodesic spaces, we deduce that all pseudo metrics in $\ov\calD_\G$ that are quasi-isometric to a word metric are hyperbolic, and hence lie in $\calD_\G$.
-By applying similar computations as in the proof of Lemma \ref{lem.charGro=BBT}, it can be proven that indeed \emph{every} pseudo metric in $\ov\calD_\G$ is hyperbolic.
-Details are left to the reader. \end{remark}
+\begin{remark} By Lemma \ref{lem.RGforHDLF} and the invariance of hyperbolicity under quasi-isometry among roughly geodesic spaces, we deduce that all symmetric hyperbolic distance-like functions that are quasi-isometric to a word metric are hyperbolic pseudo metrics, and hence lie in $\calD_\G$.
+In Corollary \ref{cor.hyp} we will see that in fact \emph{every} pseudo metric in $\ov\calD_\G$ is hyperbolic. \end{remark}

 Lemma \ref{lem.RGforHDLF} requires the following simple lemma, the proof of which we leave to the reader. \begin{lemma} Let $a_0,\dots,a_m$ be a sequence of real numbers and $L \geq 0$ be such that $a_0\leq a_m$ and $|a_i-a_{i+1}| \leq L$ for $0 \leq i<m$.
 Assume that $[a_0, a_m] \cap \mathbb{Z}=\{k, k+1, \ldots, k+n\}$.
 Then there exists a non-decreasing subsequence $0=i(0) \leq i(1) \leq \cdots \leq i(n)=m$ such that $\left|(k+j)-a_{i(j)}\right| \leq (L+2)/ 2$ for all $0 \leq j \leq n$. \end{lemma}